-Alternatively referred to as an Ethernet cable, a CAT5 or Category 5 is a description of network cabling that consists of four twisted pairs of copper wire terminated by an RJ-45 connector.
-Cat5 has a maximum length of 100m, exceeding this length without the aid of bridge or other network device could cause network issues.
-The picture shows an example of what a CAT5 cable may look like with the connector, as well as the other end of the cable with each of the wires it contains.
+Alternatively referred to as an Ethernet cable or LAN cable, a Cat 5 or category 5 is a network cable that consists of four twisted pairs of copper wire terminated by an RJ-45 connector.
+Cat 5 has a maximum length of 100m, exceeding this length without the aid of bridge or other network device could cause network issues.
+The picture shows an example of what a Cat 5 cable may look like with the connector, as well as the other end of the cable with each of the wires it contains.